News

 Knowledge of Australia’s diverse soil and landscape attributes is vital to enable informed use and management of our soils and landscapes.
 As of today, comprehensive nation-wide information about important soil and landscape attributes is now readily available via TERN’s Soil and Landscape Grid of Australia.
 The Grid was launched today in Melbourne at the National Soil Science Conference.

-The Soil and Landscape Grid offers a step-change in the way we can view and access the best available information about Australian soils and landscapes, and makes the most of significant past investments in soils information by drawing historical data together with new data generated from sampling, modelling and remote sensing.
+The Soil and Landscape Grid offers a step-change in the way we can view and access the best available information about Australian soils and landscapes, and makes the most of significant past investments in soils information by drawing historical data together with new data generated from collecting of soil samples, modelling and remote sensing.

 Watch the video for more information on TERN’s Soil and Landscape Grid of Australia